 What are celebrity moms adding to their diet these days to avoid postpartum depression?
-No, not apples and oranges; it’s their own placenta!
-To them, dried, powdered and encapsulated placenta is a wonder pill that not just takes care of postpartum depression, but reportedly regulates the hormones thereby improving the mood and giving more energy.
+No, not apples and oranges; their own placenta!
+To them, dried, powdered and encapsulated placenta is a wonder pill that not just takes care of postpartum depression but reportedly regulates the post-pregnancy hormones, thereby improving their mood and giving more energy.

-Eating placenta or placentophagy is a huge fad among celebrities now.
-Contrary to popular belief, placentophagy is rare in human history and across the cultures.
-Animals instinctively eat their placenta for its nutritional benefits for the mother and to prevent predators from locating the offsprings but it’s not natural for human beings to do that.3
+However, eating the placenta or placentophagy is a huge fad among celebrities now.
+But, contrary to popular belief, placentophagy is rare in human history and across the cultures.
+Animals instinctively eat their placenta for its nutritional benefits for the mother and to prevent predators from locating the offspring but it’s not natural for human beings to do that.3

 People who have eaten their placenta attributes many benefits to it.
 But there is very little scientific evidence to prove it.
-Postpartum women consume placenta in various forms–encapsulated, cooked and even raw–for probable benefits like pain relief, replacing the iron lost during childbirth, regulating hormones, relief from postpartum depression and for enhanced milk production.5
+Postpartum, women consume placenta in various forms, encapsulated, cooked, and even raw.5 Supporters of placentophagy believe that eating the placenta can:

-However, Studies investigating the health benefits of placentophagy including facilitating uterine contraction, resumption of normal cyclic estrogen cycle, and milk production have been found to be inconclusive.7
+However, studies investigating the health benefits of placentophagy, including facilitating uterine contraction, resumption of normal estrogen cycle, and milk production, have been found to be inconclusive.7

 While the fad is catching on, experts believe there are risks involved.
 Here are some:

 Placenta is like any other meat.
-If it’s not stored well, it could get spoilt fast.
-During the process of delivering a baby and taking care of him, how do you ensure your placenta is safely stored?
+If it’s not stored well, it could spoil fast.
+During the process of delivering a baby and taking care of him or her, how do you ensure your placenta is safely stored?

 Eating others’ placenta or sharing yours with others is a big no-no because it is a sure shot way to spread illnesses like HIV and hepatitis.